Slave codes: England's American colonies and the United States

-There was no central English slave code; each colony developed its own code.
-In the United States, after their independence, the individual states ratified new constitutions, but their laws were generally a continuation of the laws those regions maintained prior to that point and their slave codes remaining unchanged.
+There was no central English slave code; each colony developed its own code, often with reference to Roman law and its treatment of the status of slaves.

+After the United States established independence in the American Revolutionary War of 1775–1783, the individual states ratified new constitutions, but their laws were generally a continuation of the laws those regions had maintained prior to that point, and their slave codes remained unchanged.

-The first comprehensive English slave code was established in Barbados, an island in the Caribbean, in 1661.
+The first comprehensive slave-code in an English colony was established in Barbados, an island in the Caribbean, in 1661.
 Many other slave codes of the time are based directly on this model.
 Modifications of the Barbadian slave codes were put in place in the Colony of Jamaica in 1664, and were then greatly modified in 1684.
-The Jamaican codes of 1684 were copied by the colony of South Carolina in 1691.
-The South Carolina slave code served as the model for many other colonies in North America.
-In 1755, colony of Georgia adopted the South Carolina slave code.
+The Jamaican codes of 1684 were copied by the colony of South Carolina, first in 1691, and then immediately following the Stono Rebellion, in 1740.
+The South Carolina slave-code served as the model for many other colonies in North America.
+In 1755, the colony of Georgia adopted the South Carolina slave code.

-Virginia's slave codes were made in parallel to those in Barbados, with individual laws starting in 1667 and a comprehensive slave code passed in 1705.
-In 1667, the Virginia House of Burgesses enacted a law which didn't recognize the conversion of African Americans to Christianity despite a baptism.
-In 1669, Virginia enacted “An act about the casual killing of slaves” which declared masters who killed slaves deemed resisting were exempt from felony charges.
+Virginia's slave codes were made in parallel to those in Barbados, with individual laws starting in 1667 and a comprehensive slave-code passed in 1705.
+In 1667, the Virginia House of Burgesses enacted a law which did not recognize the conversion of African Americans to Christianity despite a baptism.
+In 1669, Virginia enacted "An act about the casual killing of slaves" which declared that masters who killed slaves deemed resisting were exempt from felony charges.
 In 1670, they enacted a law prohibiting free Africans from purchasing servants who weren't also African.
 In 1680, Virginia passed Act X, which prohibited slaves from carrying weapons, leaving their owner's plantation without a certificate, or raising a hand against "Christians".